MurphyPone/murphypone.github.io/src/content/factorial.md

 Next, we need to generate all the permutations of a list: [simple as](https://stackoverflow.com/questions/9960908/permutations-in-javascript).

-Then, observing from both Lars' replies to the inqueries about how this pattern was achieved, the figures themselves, as well as some experience with leetcode medium problems, we'll want to perform a series of swaps which lead us from our initial configuration e.g. `[1, 2, 3]` to each of the desired permutations.
+Then, observing from both Lars' replies to the inquiries about how this pattern was achieved, the figures themselves, as well as some experience with leetcode medium problems, we'll want to perform a series of swaps which lead us from our initial configuration e.g. `[1, 2, 3]` to each of the desired permutations.

 For example, referencing the 4th permutation of $3!$ above, we want to end with `[2, 3, 1]`: